xoraus/100-days-of-code/log.md

 **Today's Progress**:
 - [x] Reference a MongoDB document from another document
 - [x] Use Mongoose population to populate information into a document from a referenced document

-**Thoughts:** --
+- [x] Understand about secure communication between the client and server using the HTTPS protocol
+- [x] Set up the server to use HTTPS and configure the certificate and private key for use with HTTPS **Thoughts:** --

 **Link to work:** [Side-NodeJs-Server)](https://github.com/xoraus/Side-NodeJs-Server)